kevinpurdy/kevinpurdy.github.io/_posts/2020-07-15-leaving-buffalo.markdown

 [^1]: Or Nickel City, or Queen City, or Rust/Rust Belt, or 716, or WNY, or a "Buffa-" prefix, or some kind of bison/buffalo/herd/stampede metaphor.

 [^2]: Hey, look, it's never been more than 100 degrees Fahrenheit in Buffalo, and we miss _most_ disasters, other than blizzards.
 Moreso, it's not constantly snowing in Buffalo, it just snows a lot all at once, and you see that on the national news.
 I'm from the Syracuse, NY area, where it just constantly snows, and is gray, from October through April.
+It's worse than Buffalo.
+[Usually](http://goldensnowglobe.com/its-official-buffalo-ny-is-snowiest-big-city-in-us/).